Updated on: 01.02.2020

 Anonymous emails are often associated with dubious activities such as spoofing or phishing, and there’s no doubt that cybercriminals create anonymous email messages in vast quantities.
 But there are some legitimate reasons for ordinary people to learn how to send an anonymous email.

 And in the world of business, protecting data and contacts is critical.
-By using anonymous email accounts, highly sensitive communications can be kept confidential, allowing staff freedom to express their opinions without worrying about the consequences.
+By using anonymous email accounts, highly sensitive communications can be kept confidential, allowing staff the freedom to express their opinions without worrying about the consequences.

 Then there are situations where one side of a conversation desires privacy.
 For instance, journalists may be asked by sources to enable them to conceal their identities.
 In that case, an anonymous email address could be a huge help.

-For instance, when they want to hide their identity, many people simply decide to create email accounts in a different name.
+For instance, when they want to hide their identity, many people simply decide to create email accounts under a different name.
 This creates a fake persona for sending messages to friends and usually works for that purpose, but it doesn’t deliver proper anonymity.

 1. Add a VPN to your fake email account

-The VPN is especially essential if you intend to use familiar mass-market email accounts like Yahoo or Gmail.
+A VPN is especially essential if you intend to use familiar mass-market email accounts like Yahoo or Gmail.
 These services log your IP address every time you send a message (and will be happy to hand it over to the government with a legitimate subpoena).

 If you choose to take this route, make sure that your VPN is running before you access your email account.
-And carry out IP leakage tests periodically to ensure that your identity isn’t being exposed.
+And carry out IP leak tests periodically to ensure that your identity isn’t being exposed.

 2. Use a remailer

-Remailers are specialist tools which take emails and redirect them anonymously to third party addresses.
+Remailers are specialist tools which take emails and redirect them anonymously to third-party addresses.
 As a result, the recipient should have no idea who sent the original message.

-The onward mailing part of using remailers like Rapid Remailer, AnonEmail or Paranoia is pretty reliable and very hard to crack.
+The onward mailing part of using remailers like Rapid Remailer, AnonEmail, or Paranoia is pretty reliable and very hard to crack.
 But there is one potential weakness in using this strategy.

-Because of this, if you choose to send an anonymous email via a remailer, it makes sense to have a VPN running in the background.
+Because of this, if you choose to send an untraceable email via a remailer, it makes sense to have a VPN running in the background.
 That way, the remailer can’t tell where the message came from, ensuring a much higher degree of anonymity.

-3. Choose an email provider that uses high-level encryption
+3. Choose an anonymous email provider

 Both of the methods above allow you to send emails without alerting the recipient to your real identity.
 But there’s another element to the question of how to send an anonymous email that they don’t take into account so well: security.